The Hive Stadium: The Hive

 A new training ground and centre of excellence for Barnet, which they named the Hive, was opened at the site by Trevor Brooking and the then England manager Fabio Capello in 2009.
 In the years following this, other facilities at the 44-acre site, including a banqueting suite, bar and lounge as well as a gym open to the public and also used by the club's players, were opened.

 The club officially announced their intention to depart Underhill in December 2011, and confirmed that the 2012/13 season would be their last at the ground.
 In February 2013, the Football League ratified Barnet's move to the new stadium at the Hive.

 The stadium has gradually been developed by Barnet F.C. since the decision to move there, initially with extra seating in the original East stand, and the construction of a new West stand with a capacity of 2,700 and two bars underneath.
 This was followed a couple of years later by a medical centre, a banqueting suite, and a new ticket office in the East stand, and in 2017 by a new 1,890 capacity North stand for away fans with a large bar underneath.

+In June 2018, planning approval was granted for a major expansion of The Hive.
+This included revamping the East Stand and a new South Stand, which would have been similar to the North Stand.
+The stadium's capacity would have been increased to over 8,000.
+In February 2022 the old South Terrace was removed to make way for the new stand, but as of 2026, the new stand is yet to be built.

 London Broncos Rugby League

 On 13 December 2013, it was confirmed that rugby league club London Broncos would move to the Hive for two seasons, commencing with the 2014 season.
 In round 2 of the 2014 Super League season Broncos played their first match at the Hive, against Salford Red Devils.

-The record crowd for the Broncos in 2014 was against Super League giants Wigan Warriors where 2,013 were in attendance at the Hive.

-The Broncos left The Hive at the end of the 2015 season and moved to the Trailfinders Sports Ground in Ealing for 2016.
+The record crowd for the Broncos in 2014 was against Super League giants Wigan Warriors where 2,013 were in attendance at the Hive.The Broncos left The Hive at the end of the 2015 season and moved to the Trailfinders Sports Ground in Ealing for 2016.